 A variety of fitness classes are offered for participants wanting to get a great cardio workout, to burn some fat, and/or tone their bodies.
-Classes are non-competitive.
+Classes are open to participants of all fitness levels.
 Participants are encouraged to work at their own level.
-Classes are taught by providing move and routine options to accommodate different audience skill levels (low, intermediate, and advanced).
+Classes are taught showing routine options to accommodate different audience skill levels (low, intermediate, and advanced).
+WALK-ins are always welcome!!
+You may join a class at any time and attend as often as you wish.